Chrysler’s attempted Australian invasion of the UK

 The Regals and Charger were dropped from the British market in the summer of 1975 with the CH lingering on until the end of the year.
 By 1975 prices had become much more competitive – probably to get rid of the outstanding stocks held by Chrysler UK!
 A 4.3 litre Regal saloon cost just £2767 in June 1975 – less than the four cylinder 2-litre Ford Granada 2000XL at £2826, the Rover 2200SC at £3036 and even Chrysler’s own 2 Litre at £2807.
 The Regals were even cheaper when compared to the six cylinder Vauxhall Ventora at £3042 and Triumph 2500TC at £3153.
 There weren’t a huge number of massive coupes on the market – even so the V8 Charger at £2868 massively undercut Ford’s V6 Granada Ghia Coupe at £3878.
 Mercedes-Benz and Jaguars were double the Aussie cars prices.

-The most expensive way for British buyers to get hold of an American sourced V8 Chrysler engine used in the Australian cars was to buy one of the exclusive Bristol cars, produced in tiny numbers in the West Country.
-The 5900cc engine was used in the Bristol 412 and 603; the latter also used for a time the 5211cc version.
+The most expensive way for British buyers to get hold of an American-sourced V8 Chrysler engine used in the Australian cars was to buy one of the exclusive Bristol cars, produced in tiny numbers in the West Country.
+The 5900cc engine was used in the Bristol 412 and 603; the latter also used the 5211cc version for a time.

 Why the British didn’t give a xxxx for Australian Chryslers…